What is Targeted Therapy?

 Experimental Approaches in Targeted Therapy Include:

-Several studies are evaluating the combination of BRAF/MEK inhibitor targeted therapy with immunotherapy (anti-PD1, anti-CTLA, anti-PDL1), though no final results have been reported.
+Several studies are evaluating the combination of BRAF/MEK inhibitor targeted therapy with immunotherapy (anti-PD1, anti-CTLA, anti-PDL1).

 BRAK and MEK inhibitors can also be used in patients with brain metastases (melanoma that has traveled to the brain).
-The Combi-MB trial tested dabrafenib plus trametinib in brain metastases and found that the combination is active with a manageable safety profile.
-About 58% of patients achieved tumor shrinkage.
-However the duration of the response was relatively short at 6.5 months, compared to patients without brain metastases.
+The Combi-MB trial-tested Tafinlar plus Mekinist in brain metastases and found that the combination is active with a manageable safety profile.
+About 58% of patients achieved tumor shrinkage in the brain; however, the duration of the response was relatively short at 6.5 months, compared to patients without brain metastases.

 Mutations in KIT are most frequently seen in certain melanoma subtypes, particularly acral lentiginous melanoma (melanoma of the palms, soles, and nail beds), mucosal melanomas, as well as those melanomas associated with extensive sun damage.
-There are reports of treatment with KIT inhibitors such as imatinib and sunitinib being beneficial in those patients.
+Clinical trials have demonstrated tumor shrinkage with KIT inhibitors such as imatinib and sunitinib in patients with driver mutations in KIT.

-Gleevec (Imatinib), Tasigna (Nilotinib) and Sprycel (Dasatinib) are approved for the treatment of chronic myeloid leukemia.
-Tumor shrinkage has been reported in melanoma patients with KIT mutations and multiple trials are currently testing imatinib alone or in combination with chemotherapy or immunotherapy for this group of patients.
+Gleevec (imatinib), Tasigna (nilotinib), and Sprycel (dasatinib) are approved for the treatment of chronic myeloid leukemia.
+Multiple trials are currently testing KIT inhibitors alone or in combination with chemotherapy or immunotherapy for this group of patients.